-The Company has signed a letter of appointment with each of the Independent Non-executive Directors for a term of three years (subject to retirement by rotation and re-election in accordance with the Articles of Association (the "Articles"), which may be terminated earlier by no less than one month's written notice served by either party on the other.
-The commencement date of each of the letter of appointment is 21 September 2017.
+The Company has signed with each of the Independent Non-executive Director a letter of appointment for a term of three years commencing from 20 September 2020, subject to retirement by rotation and re-election in accordance with the Articles of the Association (the "Articles") and the termination provisions of the letter of appointment.
+The appointment shall be renewable automatically for successive terms of one year each commencing from the next day after the expiry of the then term of appointment.